 "To think your fear would take you this far.
 Even I had some trouble finding you, and this is my castle."

-"Usui!" she exclaimed, and before she could stop herself she was grateful he was here.
+"Usui!" she exclaimed, and before she could stop herself, she felt grateful he was here.
 She even snaked her arms around him and hugged him back.
 "Thank goodness!"